Camping in Cheyenne Mountain State Park offers the best of both worlds!

 - 10 Basic Tent sites

-- Coin operated showers and laundry (seasonal)
+- Coin operated showers and laundry (Seasonal; These amenities are for active campers only.)

 Pictures and details of every site in their respective campground: